-- The rules for calculating minimum funding requirements. - The rules for calculating maximum deductible contributions. - The rules for calculating excise taxes and similar miscellaneous taxes incidental to the establishment, administration, and termination of qualified plans. - The rules for determining the extent to which plan participant loans are taxable as current distributions. - The tax rules related to group life insurance, uninsured health plans, cafeteria plans, fringe benefit arrangements, dependent care plans, cash or deferred arrangements embedded in qualified plans, non-qualified deferred benefits, VEBAs, ESOP loans, and other compensation and benefits issues. - The rules for determining whether distributions constitute a series of substantially equal payments for the purposes of Code §72(q) and similar sections. - The timing and content rules of reporting and disclosure requirements related to qualified plans and the other employee benefit plans we have mentioned.
+- The rules for calculating minimum funding requirements, maximum deductible contributions, Sec.
+415 limits with respect to the individual participant, Sec.
+417(e) minimum lump sums, the top 25 restricted distributions, and Sec.
+420 asset transfers. - The rules for calculating excise taxes and similar miscellaneous taxes incidental to the establishment, administration, and termination of qualified plans. - The rules for determining the extent to which plan participant loans are taxable as current distributions. - The tax rules related to group life insurance, uninsured health plans, cafeteria plans, fringe benefit arrangements, dependent care plans, cash or deferred arrangements embedded in qualified plans, non-qualified deferred benefits, VEBAs, ESOP loans, and other compensation and benefits issues. - The rules for determining whether distributions constitute a series of substantially equal payments for the purposes of Code Sec.
+72(q) and similar sections.

+• The timing and content rules of reporting and disclosure requirements related to qualified plans and the other employee benefit plans we have mentioned.

 In the balance of this letter, we discuss some of the pension actuary's work involving the items we have listed.
-We seek guidance as to whether written advice related to this work constitutes "written opinions."
+We seek guidance on whether written advice related to this work constitutes "written opinions."